Snozzberries/snozzberries.github.io/_posts/2022-05-19-powershell-profiles-with-wsl.md

 There are a few extra steps needed for this to work seamlessly with WSL.
 All of this content is also on my GitHub in the same repository for reference.

-Installing PowerShell in WSL requires a few extra steps, but nothing to crazy.
+Installing PowerShell in WSL requires a few extra steps, but nothing too crazy.
 You just need to install the LIBSSL dependencies and then install the latest version of PowerShell.

 ```bash
 # https://packages.ubuntu.com/focal/libssl1.1